Alfresco/docs-alfresco/federation-services/latest/using/index.md

 ###### Getting Started

 1. Create a source folder for your document.
-E.g. C:\SourceDocuments
+For example, `C:\SourceDocuments`
 2. Place a test document into this folder.
 3. Create a target folder.
-E.g. C:\TargetFolder
+For example, `C:\TargetFolder`

 ###### Creating a Federation Services Event Job